IEasyMov/website_portfolio/public/content/MakeMeLaugh.md

     <div style="border-top: 1px solid #5f656d;height: 1px;margin: 40px 0;margin-left:25rem;margin-right:25rem;"></div>
         <h2 style="font-size: 2rem; color: #007bff; margin-bottom:3.5rem;margin-top:4rem;margin-left:37%;">💡 Lesson Learned</h2>
         <p style="max-width: 800px;text-align: center;margin-left:16%;">
-            I learnt how to make a quick narrative script game with win and lose conditions, how to multitask between Designer, Artist and even implementing the sounds in the game, so it was really short for a 48h project, a lot of intensity but quite happy of the lesson learnt.
+            I learned how to build a quick narrative-driven game with win and lose conditions.
+I also learned how to multitask between design, art, and even sound implementation.
+It was a short but intense 48-hour project, and I’m really happy with the lessons I took from it.
         </p>
     </div>
 </div>